from Christian DeLord

 4. Iteration and growth

-The crisis that seemed like the end of everything has turned into the beginning of something new and deeper.
+The crisis that seemed like the end of everything turned into the beginning of something new and deeper.

 Photo by Andraz Lazic on Unsplash